Jonathan-Pacheco/Rocket.Sect/README.md

 # Rocket.Sect
-## Page made for an enterprise specialized in data security.
+## Page made for a company specialized in data security.